joaoreboucas1/advent_of_code_2024/README.md

 # Advent of Code 2024 solutions

 These are my solutions to the AoC 2024 problems.
-Examine the source code and use the ```run``` executable to view the solutions.
+Examine the source code and use the ```run``` "executable" to view the solutions.

 ```
     ./run # Shows all solutions